stride3d/stride-docs/en/manual/files-and-folders/external-packages/using-nuget-packages.md

 ## Using assets in Game Studio

+> [!NOTE]
+> This only applies to packages that include custom Stride assets.

 In Game Studio, in the **Solution explorer** panel, expand **External packages** and look for the package you have just added.

 ![](media/game-studio-external-package-assets.webp)

+> [!NOTE]
+> You might need to reload the project in order to make the package to show up.